Lipan Apache people: Texas

 Although Texas currently has "no legal mechanism to recognize tribes"; state recognition can occur through various means, including state law, administrative actions, legislation, and gubernatorial proclamations or executive orders, but most often through legislation.
 On March 18, 2009, Senate Resolution 438 and House Resolution 812, both titled "Recognizing the Lipan Apache Tribe of Texas," were passed by their respective chambers during the 81st Texas Legislative Session.
 These jointly issued congratulatory resolutions expressed the sentiments of both chambers in acknowledging the Lipan Apache Tribe of Texas as a historical tribe and commended the tribe's contributions to the state.
 In 2019, State of Texas 86th Legislature, adopted concurrent resolutions, Senate Concurrent Resolution No. 61 and House Concurrent Resolution No. 171, that affirmed the Texas Legislature's views that the Lipan Apache Tribe of Texas was "the present-day incarnation of a proud people who have lived in Texas and northern Mexico for more than 300 years".
 The resolutions also commended the Tribe for its valuable contributions to the state.
 The Senate, House, and the Governor signed each concurrent resolution.

 Texas senate bills for formal state recognition of the Lipan Apache Tribe of Texas were introduced in 2021 and in 2022.
 Both bills died in committee.

 The Lipan Apache Band of Texas was honored by the Texas state legislator in 2011 through House Resolution 540.

 In December 2024, the Choctaw-Apache Community of Ebarb and the Lipan Apache Tribe of Texas were registered members of the National Congress of American Indians (NCAI) as state-recognized tribe tribes.
 NCAI requires annual registration with membership dues.
-Also, member organizations are required to select a delegate who will represent their interests at NCAI's Annual Convention, Executive Council Winter Session, and Mid-Year Conference.